pmelgren/motorstats-site/content/posts/season_simulation_update1/index.md

 ## Change Since Start of Season

-If you remember my [first post](/posts/sim-results-2026/) (or just clicked on the link), you'll realize that Pato's championship odds are way down compared to where they were a month ago.
+If you remember my [first post](/posts/sim-results-2026/) (or just clicked on the link), however, you'll realize that Pato's championship odds are way down compared to where they were a month ago.
 This brings up a good point: we can learn a lot by seeing how the model has changed since before the first race.
 The below table gives the difference between today's predictions and those from before St. Pete:

 | **Driver**               |   Average Season Points |   Average Finishing Position |   Wins per Season |   Average Championship Standing |     Total Championships |    Total Indy 500 Wins |
 |:-------------------------|------------------------:|-----------------------------:|------------------:|--------------------------------:|------------------------:|-----------------------:|